karlpawlowicz/dwelling-service/README.md

 ### Process

 I began by reviewing the brief and requirements.
-In a real-world setting, at this stage, I would have had discussions with various stakeholders, such as an engineering and product manager.
+In a real-world setting, at this stage, I would have discussions with various stakeholders, such as an engineering and product manager.

 Once I understood what I was building, I would draft a proposal in a design doc or RFC.

-This exercise required to use JavaScript and REST, so I built a Nest (TypeScript) app on AWS (Lambda).
+This exercise required JavaScript and REST, so I built a Nest (TypeScript) app on AWS (Lambda).

 I added a CI/CD pipeline using GitHub Actions that lints, tests, builds, and deploys the app as a Lambda function to AWS on each push.